 The more MGO there is in the honey, the more antiviral and antibacterial properties it has.

-Dozens of species of bacteria are susceptible to Manuka honey, including Staphylococcus aureus and Streptococcus.
+Dozens of are susceptible to Manuka honey, including Staphylococcus aureus and Streptococcus.
 Manuka also appears to be effective against Clostridium difficile, a difficult to treat organism often spread in healthcare settings.

 Manuka honey manufacturers label their product with a unique Manuka factor (UMF) rating.
 This number describes the levels of MGO and a precursor, dihydroxyacetone.

 The range for UMF scoring is as follows:

 - 0 to 4: an undetectable amount is present

 - 5 to 9: low levels are present

 - 10 to 15: useful levels are present

 The higher the UMF number, the higher the level of these compounds.
 To get the most benefit, use a Manuka honey with a high UMF.

 Manuka honey may be able to reduce inflammation and irritation associated with acne.
 To do this, apply Manuka honey directly to the skin.
 Be sure to cover the affected area with a thin layer of honey.